isinghrana/my-azure-utils/synapse/Readme.md

 - Secondary Storage Account (ADLS Gen2)
 Please see the more details on the medium blog post.

+#### Environment Deletion

+Please do note that there will be costs associated with the resources created using these scripts.
+It would be a good idea to pause SQL Dedicated Pool when not using it, costs for other components should be pretty minimal.
+Please see the pricing page for detailed costs of Azure Synapse components - https://azure.microsoft.com/en-us/pricing/details/synapse-analytics/

 ***

 ### Next Steps